omines/akismet/README.md

 ### Submitting confirmed ham and spam

-As mentioned above, when implementing moderation you can safely serialize the `AkismetMessage` instance submitted for checking.
+As mentioned before, when implementing moderation you can safely serialize the `AkismetMessage` instance submitted for checking.
 After human review you can then help improve Akismet's services by submitting the message as ham or spam:
 ```php
 $response = $this->akismet->submitHam($message);